-Most of the trees installed by the City were elm trees.
+In 2014 the City installed 16 new trees and removed and replaced some trees that had died from the previous phase of the project.
+Most of the new trees installed by the City were elm trees.
 Elm trees have historic value and Winnipeg reportedly has one of the largest populations of American elm trees in North America – primarily due to several decades of effort to control the spread of Dutch elm disease.
 Many of the older streets in Winnipeg are lined with elm trees.
 While the intent at the Community Centre is to use native species, in this case the City advised that “discovery elm” would be used rather than American elm.
 Discovery elm is a non-native hybrid of American elm, resistant to Dutch elm disease.
 Hopefully this compromise is acceptable and over the years the trees, lined up along the west pathway, will grow to an impressive 20 m high with a 10-20 m spread and be reminiscent of this historic relationship between the elm and Winnipeg’s streets.

-Based on advice by the City of Winnipeg Forestry Technical Services we’ll be installing one or more of the following native species: skyfast cottonwood, American basswood, bur oak, white spruce, silver cloud maple, Lord Selkirk sugar maple, and fallgold black ash.
-Locations are shown on the Master Plan and would be as follows:
+Based on advice by the City of Winnipeg Forestry Technical Services the following native species were installed: skyfast cottonwood, American basswood, bur oak, white spruce, silver cloud maple, Lord Selkirk sugar maple, and fallgold black ash.
+Locations included the following:

-- 6-7 trees on the west side of property along Cloverwood fence line – extending the new trees currently being installed by the City (likely elm species);
+- 6-7 trees on the west side of property along Cloverwood fence line – extending the new trees currently being installed by the City (elm species);

 - 3 trees on the NE corner of property;

 - 2-3 trees to the north-centre of the property – eventually screening the To-le-do building;

 - 2-3 trees on the NW corner of property; and